atreyasha/dotfiles/docs/develop.md

     3.  can be used for both `dotfiles` and `privates` and can be done after basic `stow` test

-8. Sync

-    1.  implement `sync` in case repository tests fail
+    4.  implement `sync` in case repository tests fail

         1.  `adopt` files via stow and perform a git status check

-    2.  adjust `system-upgrade` to possibly ignore backup stage when not necessary on new machine
+    5.  adjust `system-upgrade` to possibly ignore backup stage when not necessary on new machine

         1.  or enable selectively only on primary machine and not on downstream ones

-    3.  add a system test option as a script which tests all important repositories and performs git status
+    6.  add a system test option as a script which tests all important repositories and performs git status

         1.  this would also improve quick tests and can be used in a